Origin-Byte/nft-protocol/rfc/README.md

 As we have mentioned previously, there is no way for the module that computes the royalty equation to be sure that $P$, which comes from the oracle, is the correct execution price.
 Therefore $P$ can only come from whitelisted trading contracts which the NFT Creator is sure is not spoofing the trade price.
-If we consider a proof or Royalty payment, such as the `RoyaltyReceipt`, we mustn’t mint any sort of receipt based on client input, because we cannot guarantee that they are honest when stating how much an NFT is being sold for.
+If we consider a proof of Royalty payment, such as the `RoyaltyReceipt`, we mustn’t mint any sort of receipt based on client input, because we cannot guarantee that they are honest when stating how much an NFT is being sold for.
 Similarly, if we trust market contracts, they might not be honest.
 Although socially, it’s easier to control market contracts, any solution in which a party to the trade can spoof the price to avoid paying the full royalty amount cannot be called a strong royalty enforcement scheme.